 Listed as No Longer Available on Major Sites

-Perhaps the biggest way you can tell if a manga is going out of print is if it’s an older series that goes on backorder or pages are suddenly unlisted on sites like Right Stuf, Amazon, Barnes and Noble.
-If it’s also listed as no longer available on sites, there is a possibility that item is going out of print.
+Perhaps the biggest way you can tell if a manga is going out of print is if it’s an older series that goes on backorder or if pages are suddenly unlisted on sites like Right Stuf, Amazon, and Barnes and Noble.
+If it’s also listed as no longer available on sites, there is a possibility that the item is going out of print.
+Although, as seen with the Higurashi When They Cry manga, which was thought to be out of print, things can change.
+In my experience, Yen Press manga, in particular, are harder to predict than other manga publishers.

 Major Sales and Format Changes